FarooqueAhmeed/zizopixels/README.md

 ✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔

-I am a passionate developer, I have created myriad applications ranging from simple CLI to headless scrappers, websites.
+I am a passionate developer, I have created myriad applications ranging from simple CLI to headless scrappers and websites.

 ✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔✔